$CrowdDiff$: Multi-hypothesis Crowd Density Estimation using Diffusion Models

-Direct regression of the crowd count from image features is a harder task \cite{liang2022transcrowd} compared to counting with a surrogate task.
-To perform the direct computation of the crowd count we consider the intermediate features of the encoder and the decoder of the denoising U-Net.
-Let's denote the set of intermediate features from the denoising network for a particular timestep $t$ as $\mathcal{Z}_t = \{\mathbf{z}^1_t,\mathbf{z}^2_t,\dots,\mathbf{z}^d_t\}$, where $\mathbf{z}^{*}_t$ is the representation vector at the corresponding feature level of the decoder (see \fig{\ref{figure: network architecture}}).
-Since the spatial dimensions of the intermediate representations at different depth levels are incompatible, global average pooling is performed on each $\mathbf{z}^*_t$ which are then concatenated to construct a single feature vector $\mathbf{z}_t$.
-This is then passed through the regression network to estimate the crowd count.
+Directly regressing the crowd count from image features is a difficult task \cite{liang2022transcrowd} compared to counting with a surrogate task.
+To perform the direct computation of the crowd count, we consider the intermediate features of the encoder-decoder of the denoising U-Net.
+Let's denote the set of intermediate features from the denoising network for a particular timestep $t$ as $\mathcal{Z}_t = \{\mathbf{z}^1_t,\mathbf{z}^2_t,\dots,\mathbf{z}^d_t\}$, where $\mathbf{z}^{*}_t$ is the representation vector at the corresponding feature level of the decoder.
+Since the spatial dimensions of the intermediate representations at different depth levels are incompatible, global average pooling is performed on each $\mathbf{z}^*_t$, which are then concatenated to construct a single feature vector $\mathbf{z}_t$.
+This is then passed through the regression network to estimate the crowd count at various noise levels.

 However, for a sampled pair ($\mathbf{x_0}, \mathbf{y}$), only the density map $\mathbf{x_0}$ is diffused with noise according to a noise schedule.
 Hence, the noise level in the set of intermediate features $\mathcal{Z}_t$ will vary with the timestep, and \snr\ will be lower in the later stages of the diffusion process than in the earlier stages.
-Hence, we utilize the weighting scheme discussed in \sect{\ref{ssec: diffusion model}} during the training of the count regression network.
-We utilize $L_1$-loss as follows,
+Hence, we utilize the weighting scheme discussed in \cref{subsec: diffusion model} during the training of the count regression network.
+We utilize $\mathcal{L}_1$ loss as follows,

-to measure the difference between the prediction ($\bar{c_t}$) and the ground truth ($c$) for a given time step $t$ and a given sampled pair, where $\lambda_t$ is the same weighting factor used in Eqn. \eqref{equation: lambda}.
+to measure the difference between the prediction ($\bar{c_t}$) and the ground truth ($c$) for a given time step $t$ and a given sampled pair, where $\lambda_t$ is the same weighting factor used in \cref{equation: lambda}.
 As the training loss for the denoising model is the Monte-Carlo approximation of the sum over all timesteps, the training loss can be written as